JLiu-1/QPET-Artifact-SIGMOD/README.md

 This branch includes the codes for SZ3-QPET, QoZ-QPET, and HPEZ-QPET on 3D vector QoIs (three-snapshot compression).

-For other QoIs, check the codes at the hpez_qpet branch.
+For other QoIs, check the codes at the szfamily_qpet branch.

 ## Dependencies